 LOVESICK - the single

-“Lovesick” is a song that strikes at the heart of love, loss, and longing, and is sonically resonant with my hard rock roots.
-The musical message is delivered through a driving riff and rhythm section, and they lay the foundation for my lead vocal and guitar work played on my ’64 Fender Stratocaster.
+“Lovesick” is a song that strikes at the heart of love, loss, and longing, and is sonically resonant with Rick’s hard rock roots.
+The musical message is delivered through a driving riff and rhythm section, and they lay the foundation for his lead vocal and guitar work.

-Embracing the digital revolution that has turned recorded music and the legacy music industry on its head, this song is entirely self-produced.
+Entirely self-produced in his home studio, “Lovesick” fully embraces the digital revolution that has turned recorded music and the legacy music industry on its head.